felipesabino/heroku-people/README.md

 1. use [heroku toolbelt](https://toolbelt.heroku.com/) to login to your heroku account
 2. clone this repo
 3. `npm install`
-4. execute `$ node remove-people.js person@email.com` to remove person from all apps
+4. execute `$ node remove-people.js person@email.com` to remove person from all apps or
+`$ node remove-people.js person@email.com app-.*` to remove person from all apps that matches the regex `app-.*`

 ### Example output